freddyVandalay/SpaceJam/README.md

 Note: ISS is mainly over water.

 ***Instructions***
--Add your spotify API client id and secret id login.py.
--Add googlemaps API key on main.py
+Add your spotify API client id and secret id login.py.
+Add googlemaps API key on main.py

 Run main.py.
 This will prompt your browser.
 Copy the callback address and add where asked in terminal.